chaowang0524/linkedin_scraper/README.md

 # linkedin job scraper

-This is the LinkedIn job scraper to scrape job information on the Finnish Job Market.
+This is the LinkedIn job scraper to scrape job information on the Finnish job market.

 ### About scarper.ipynb: